warmdev/SublimeOutline/README.md

 ### Overview

-Inspired by [FileBrowser](https://github.com/aziz/SublimeFileBrowser), this package shows the outline/structure of your code/document in a sidebar-style tab.
+Inspired by [FileBrowser](https://github.com/aziz/SublimeFileBrowser), this package shows the outline of your document or class/function name list of your code in a sidebar-style tab.

 ![Screenshot](screenshot.png?raw=true "Screenshot")